When should I start the law school admissions process?

 demanding instructors so you can show your capacity to perform well at an

 academically rigorous level.

-profile for LSAT, GPA, and other statistics.
+See the latest admissions data for LSAT, GPA, and other statistics.

 Is there a separate scholarship application I have to complete in addition to the